 - get public funds

-You also can’t work as a doctor or dentist in training unless one of the following applies:
+You also cannot work as a doctor or dentist in training unless one of the following applies:

-- you have a primary degree at bachelors level or above in medicine or dentistry from a UK institution that holds a Tier 4 sponsor license or is a UK recognised or listed body
+- you have a primary degree at bachelors level or above in medicine or dentistry from a UK institution that holds a Student sponsor licence or is a UK-recognised or listed body

 - you worked as a doctor or dentist in training the last time you were in the UK

 - neither of those conditions were part of the terms and conditions on a previous visa